florin-rosca-us/playground-python/myutils/myutils/README.md

-# Picture utilities
+# MyUtil

-Batch resize pictures for TV.
+File and directory utilities, mostly for managing pictures and movies.